manojitnath/manojitnath.github.io/_pages/about.md

   - /about.html
 ---

-A Cybersecurity Consultant with 8+ years of experience and expertise in cyber risk management & strategy, implementing cybersecurity solutions that drives business growth and improves information systems.
+A Cybersecurity Consultant with 8+ years of experience in cyber risk management & strategy, & implementing cybersecurity solutions that drives business growth and improves information systems.
 Domain expertise in Cloud Security, IT Governance, Risk & Compliance, IT/OT Risk Management, ISO 27001 Audit.

 A data-driven personal website
 ======